schneems/rust_macro_tutorial/docs/field_start.md

 %>
 ```

-The interesting bits here is that the `ident` field holds a `syn::Ident` which is shorthand for an "identifier" of Rust code, we'll use this when we want to compare one field value to another so `old.version != new.version` would become `old.#ident != new.#ident`.
-Then we store the name of the field we want to show when a difference is detected.
+The `ident` field on `ParseField` holds a `syn::Ident` which is shorthand for an "identifier" of Rust code, we'll use this when we want to compare one field value to another so `old.version != new.version` would become `old.#ident != new.#ident`.
+The [syn crate](https://crates.io/crates/syn) ships with many [pre-defined data structures that represent various Rust code](https://docs.rs/syn/2.0.99/syn/#structs) that we can easilly parse a `TokenStream` into.

+Then we store the `name` of the field we want to show when a difference is detected.
 We want it to look nice, so instead of showing a string like `"ruby_version"` we'll convert it to `"ruby version"` (with a space instead of an underscore).
 This isn't strictly required at this point, but we're laying a foundation to build on.

-To use this code we've got to `mod` it from the `lib.rs`
+To use this code we've got to `mod` it from the `lib.rs`.
+Do that now:

 ```rust
 :::>> print.erb
 <%= append(filename: "cache_diff_derive/src/lib.rs", mod: "mod parse_field;") %>
 ```

-Now that we've got somewhere to put data, we need some logic:
+Now that we've got somewhere to put data, we need some logic to build it.
+Add this code:

 ```rust
 :::>> print.erb